oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

     ```

 ## Step 4.
 Verify you have a working installation
-To verify that you have a working installation, do the following :
+To verify that you have a working installation, do the following:

 1. Verify you are using `python 3.8.12` on entering Oppia directory by running `python --version` in your Oppia directory.
-You should see the following output :
+You should see the following output:
 ```
 python --version
 Python 3.8.12